lin/lin.github.io/content/one.md

 > Move fast and hell.
 Act rigor and calm.

-> 快行而不多思，严满而不松拖，淡然而不愁虑，外实而不虚空，专注而不富欲

-> 完成每日任务，优先解决恶心题

-> 不要评价，不要对比，不要在乎别人，专注当下，取得进展，清脑思考

-> 不要追求完美，找到问题的关键，集中力量，解决当下难题

 > Do things scary.
 Learn the hard way.
 Finish what you start.
+Document Everything.

 ## Facts